MysteryCRB/portfolio/README.md

 **Pen-testing President University Website**
 - Conducted a thorough penetration test on the official President University website to identify security vulnerabilities and improve the site's defenses.

+### Cyber Security Final Project | 2024
+**Password Encryption & Decryption**
+- Developed a Python-based project using the **cryptography** library for secure password encryption and decryption.

+### Password Checker | 2024
+**Password Strength Checker**
+- Developed a simple website that checks the strength of user passwords based on complexity criteria (capital letters, numbers, symbols, etc.).

 ### Zafado Store | 2023
 **Online Electronics Store Development**
 - Created **Zafado Store**, an online platform selling electronics, including phones, PCs, and laptops.

+### Laundry Management System | 2023
+**Order Tracking Application**
+- Created a Java-based application for laundry businesses to manage orders, track clients, and calculate clothing weight.

+### Discord Bot | 2022
+**Server Management Bot**
+- Developed a JavaScript bot to manage Discord server operations such as user roles and message filtering.

 ---